marclandy/enterprise-infra/solutions/sd-wan+sse/SSE Customer Requirements.md

 *A Solution Architecture View for Modern Enterprise Security*

 Security modernization in the cloud-first era demands more than VPN replacements and isolated controls.
-Enterprises are moving toward **Security Service Edge (SSE)** ---a unified framework that secures access to the internet, cloud apps, and private applications, wherever users are located.
+Enterprises are moving toward **Security Service Edge (SSE)**, a unified framework that secures access to the internet, cloud apps, and private applications, wherever users are located.

 This post presents a **SSE Customer Requirements Catalog**, suitable for inclusion in a **Solution Architecture Document (SAD)**.
 It translates SSE capabilities into architecture-driven requirements designed to support real-world deployment, integration, and scale.